Book Censorship in the U.S.

 These groups have a shared agenda, jarring rhetoric, and unyielding operations to submit book challenges.
 This has incited a larger flare ups of book censorship than seen in previous years.
 PEN America identified a strong positive correlation between school districts with book bans instances and school districts where advocacy group chapters were established nearby (81%).
 The impact of organized advocacy groups in defining the current censorship trend is undeniable, and truly worrisome.

-Where in the U.S. have these book challenges been occurring?
+Where are these book challenges occurring?

 The data visualization below gives an interactive look at book challenge outcomes by U.S. county from 2021 to 2023.
 Notice the increase in banned and unresolved books.